Galvanizing Process

 The steel used in car bodies is galvanized using electroplate galvanizing because layers of decorative paint can be easily applied.
 One way zinc is electrodeposited to steel is through the immersion of steel in an electrolyte, a solution of zinc sulfate or cyanide.
 Pure zinc coats the surface of the iron or steel through electrolytic action.

-Figure.
-1 Micro Thickness of Zinc Hip-Dip and Electroplated Galvanized Steel
+Hip-Dip and Electroplated Galvanized Steel

 Read more about the thickness and microstructure of various zinc coatings here.